austinhuang0131/joinmatrix/guide/matrix-vs-guilded.md

 nav: false
 parent: guide
 permalink: guide/matrix-vs-guilded/
-description: It's time to ditch Guilded.
-Imagine a place where users are actually respected.
+description: Imagine a place where users are actually respected.
 Join Matrix, the federated chat platform that does exactly that.
 order: 5
 ---